 9. See the Chiang Kai-shek Memorial Hall

 Officially known as Liberty Square, this national monument was built in 1976 in honor of Chiang Kai-shek, former president of the Republic of China.
 He ruled mainland China from 1928 to 1949, and then in Taiwan from 1949 until his death in 1975.
 The memorial also houses a library and a museum that documents Chiang Kai-shek’s life and career.
+Tours in English are available daily but must be booked in advance.
 Admission is free.

 10. Take a cooking class

 Taiwan is a foodie’s dream and I always overindulge while I’m here.
-Noodle soups, incredible rice dishes, amazing buns, dumplings, and scallion pancakes, are just some of the local offerings.
+Noodle soups, incredible rice dishes, amazing buns, dumplings, and scallion pancakes are just some of the tasty local offerings.
 While cooking classes here are a little pricey, I think they are worth it if you really want to learn about the food.
-Expect to pay around 2,000 NT$ ($67 USD) for a class.
+The cooking skills (and recipes) make a great souvenir to take home too.
+Expect to pay around 2,000 TWD for a class.

 11. Go hiking